Quantum-Assisted Support Vector Regression: Conclusions

 Quantum-assisted algorithms based on quantum annealing are shown to be empirically advantageous over classical algorithms for a variety of machine-learning problems.
 Notable examples include the protein-binding problem in computational biology and the Higgs particle-classification problem in high-energy physics.
 For these problems, quantum-assisted algorithms yield classifiers, trained using a small dataset, with superior accuracies compared to classical algorithms.
 Quantum-algorithmic performance is deleteriously affected by practical limits, such as device noise, few qubits and restricted qubit connectivity.

 We have proposed a quantum-assisted regression algorithm for the FLD task and tested this algorithm's performance using D-Wave's Hybrid Solver.
 Our first result is a QUBO formulation for SVR.
 Specifically, we derive a QUBO form for the constrained optimisation problem involved in training a SVR model.
 Our second result is a SVR-based FLD algorithm, which solves the multi-output regression task by splitting it into several single-output regression tasks and constructing a SVR model for each such single-output regression problem.
-Upon implementing this algorithm on D-Wave's Hybrid Solver, we have observed a slight advantage of our hybrid algorithm over classical algorithms in terms of landmark-detection accuracy.
-Furthermore, we notice that both classical and quantum annealing-based FLD algorithms yield results with lower variances than those obtained using greedy algorithms.
+Upon implementing this algorithm on D-Wave's Hybrid Solver, we have observed comparable performance against classical implementations in terms of FLD accuracy.
+Furthermore, we notice that annealing-based FLD algorithms yield solutions with lower variances than those obtained using gradient-based algorithms.

-Our work is a proof-of-concept example for applying quantum-assisted SVR to a supervised learning task with a small training dataset.
-Although we study the variance of our results to conclude a slight advantage of annealing-based methods over greedy methods, higher-order statistical fluctuations need to be analysed.
-Some of the possible improvements to the implementations of our FLD algorithm include increasing number of image segments during feature extraction, optimising over annealing hyperparameters and exploring customized workflows for Hybrid Solver.
-Additionally, future experiments on a larger quantum annealer can utilise quantum annealing exclusively, rather than the quantum-classical hybrid scheme, and yield statistically significant quantum advantages.
+Our work is a proof-of-concept example for applying quantum-assisted SVR to a real-world supervised learning task.
+Although we study the variance of our results to conclude a slight advantage of annealing-based methods over gradient-based methods, higher-order statistical fluctuations need to be analysed.
+Some of the possible improvements to the implementations of our FLD algorithm include increasing number of image segments during feature extraction, optimising over annealing hyperparameters and exploring customised workflows for Hybrid Solver.
+Moreover, future experiments on a larger quantum annealer with exclusive QPU access, instead of hybrid optimisation schemes, might have the potential to yield statistically significant quantum advantage.

+During the long refereeing process of our work, related publication emerged that formulates a similar quantum SVR model to estimate chlorophyll concentration in water~\cite{PRM+22}.
+In particular, both works apply quantum (and hybrid) annealing to solve the constrained optimisation problem involved in SVR training, but the constraint handling is done in a slightly different manner.
+Additionally, there are some other notable differences in the ML workflow including the hyperparameter tuning step and benchmarking.